ical4j/ical4j-user-guide/docs/services/index.md

 standalone with an embedded Jetty server.
 They are stateless services and containerisation will be supported to provide maximum choice in how they are deployed.

+## Chaining Services

+iCal4j services are designed to be able to chain them together to customise according to your requirements.

+For example, if you need to send a meeting invitation to a group of individuals you can achieve this as follows:

+     ical4j template meeting | ical4j useragent request | ical4j integration send

+Here we are using iCal4j template to create a meeting invitation, user agent to format for email, and integration to send the email to all recipients.

+Alternatively, you can listen for requests, validate and add to a calendar store like so:

+    ical4j integration receive | ical4j validator check | ical4j connector add --collection=Orders

+It is also easy to integrate with other tools, such a JQ for extracting information:

+    ical4j connector get --uid 1234 | ical4j serializer serialize | jq '.attendee'

 ## Examples

 The following examples demonstrate how you might use iCal4j services to enhance an application or service.